 Ireland, in common with other States, has international obligations in relation to salmon management.
-Foremost amongst these obligations is the fact that Ireland is part of the European Union - a contracting party to the North Atlantic Salmon Conservation Organisation (NASCO) convention.
-In the establishment of regulatory measures based on scientific and management advice, Ireland's international obligations regarding catch advice and attainment of conservation limits are comprehensively considered by both IFI and the Minister.
+Foremost amongst these obligations is the fact that Ireland, is part of the European Union - a contracting party to the North Atlantic Salmon Conservation Organisation (NASCO) convention.
+In the establishment of regulatory measures based on scientific and management advice, Irelands international obligations regarding catch advice and attainment of Conservation Limits, are comprehensively considered by both IFI and the Minister.

-The primary management objective of NASCO is 'to contribute through consultation and co-operation to the conservation, restoration, enhancement and rational management of salmon stocks taking into account the best scientific advice available'.
+The primary management objective of NASCO is 'to contribute through consultation and cooperation to the conservation, restoration, enhancement and rational management of salmon stocks taking into account the best scientific advice available'.

-In 1998, NASCO on behalf of member States adopted the Precautionary Approach to fisheries management (as outlined in FAO, 1995, 1996).
-The NASCO Agreement on the Adoption of a Precautionary Approach states, that 'an objective for the management of salmon fisheries is to provide the diversity and abundance of salmon stocks' or in other words to maintain both the productive capacity and diversity of salmon stocks.
+In 1998, NASCO on behalf of member States adopted the "precautionary approach" to fisheries management (as outlined in FAO, 1995, 1996).
+The NASCO agreement on the adoption of the Precautionary Approach states, that 'an objective for the management of salmon fisheries is to provide the diversity and abundance of salmon stocks' or in other words to maintain both the productive capacity and diversity of salmon stocks.
 NASCO provides interpretation of how this is to be achieved.
 Management measures should be aimed at maintaining all stocks above their conservation limits by the use of management targets.
 Since 2007 when the Irish Government committed to aligning fully with the scientific advice, all exploitation has been on stocks above their conservation limits and significant resources have been put in place to improve, rehabilitate and restore rivers which are not reaching their conservation limit.

-The Precautionary Approach is an integrated approach that requires, inter alia, that stock rebuilding programmes (including as appropriate, fishery management actions, habitat improvements and stock enhancement) be developed for stocks that are below conservation limits.
+The precautionary approach is an integrated approach that requires, inter alia, that stock rebuilding programmes (including as appropriate, fishery management actions, habitat improvements and stock enhancement) be developed for stocks that are below conservation limits.
 In 2008, NASCO indicated that the recent Irish salmon management procedures "fully comply with NASCOs agreements and guidelines."

-In addition to implementing the Precautionary Approach to the management of fisheries Ireland also takes due cognisance of the scientific advice provided by the international Council for the Exploration of the Seas (ICES) and its obligations in respect of the Habitats Directive and other European Union Directives.
+In addition to implementing the precautionary approach to the management of fisheries Ireland also takes due cognisance of the scientific advice provided by the international Council for the Exploration of the Seas (ICES) and its obligations in respect of the Habitats Directive and other European Union Directives.